generalui/hooks-for-redux/README.md

 );
 ```

 And that's all you need to do!
-Now, let's look at a fuller example with custom reducers.
+Now, let's look at a fuller tutorial with custom reducers.

-#### Example B: Custom Reducers
+#### Tutorial B: Custom Reducers

 Instead of returning the raw update reducer, you can build your own reducers.
 Your code will be less brittle and more testable the more specific you can make your transactional redux update functions ('reducers').